Xion345/xion345.github.io/_posts/2015-07-28-tiled-vga-framebuffer-in-vhdl.markdown

 This post shows how to implement a simple tiled VGA framebuffer in VHDL.
 It allows an FPGA to display a picture on a screen, provided that the picture is composed of repeated patterns, named *tiles*.
-Tiled framebuffers have much lower memory requirements than classic pixel framebuffers which makes it possible to implement them using only the FPGA internal block RAM and without requiring external memory elements.
+Tiled framebuffers have much lower memory requirements than direct framebuffers which makes it possible to implement them using only the FPGA internal block RAM and without requiring external memory elements.
 The tiled frambuffer presented in the post requires 35KiB of memory to display a picture on a 640x480 screen (8 bits per pixel)